katerina5koleva/FlavoursomeWeb/README.md

 # FlavoursomeWeb
- A website made to find your new favorite recipe and even add your own!
+ Discover your new favorite recipe or even add your own!